Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Got some Udemy Courses for the upcoming days.

 One more day away from half of the journey , excited and worried about the next half.

+## Day 50 of #100DaysOfCode

+✅Scraped a Job website and created files for jobs.
+✅Started Leetcode (Concatenation of Array) and started learning DSA Seriously.

+Half the journey and much left for the next half...onto the second half!!!